Beluga Charms British With Impromptu Visit

 Clapham noted a beluga sighting off Cape Cod in 2014.
 He also cited a group of belugas that was frequently spotted off the coast of New Jersey in 2015.

-The species can occupy river estuaries, where river water and seawater meet, like where the whale was spotted in the River Thames.
+The species can occupy river estuaries, where river water and seawater meet, like where the whale was spotted in the Thames.
 Clapham said there is a permanent population in the Gulf of St. Lawrence in Canada.
 The population there occupies the estuary of the Saguenay River, which Clapham said lies on a similar latitude as London.

 "It's at 48 degrees north, which is actually about the same latitude as London — London's 50.
 But it's very different oceanographically there, I mean it's colder, and that population's resident," he told NPR.

-With a thick layer of blubber that accounts for 40 percent of the whale's body weight and helps them keep warm in freezing waters, the wandering of the River Thames beluga to the south of its normal habitat can likely not be attributed to climate change.
+With a thick layer of blubber that accounts for 40 percent of the whale's body weight and helps them keep warm in freezing waters, the wandering of the Thames beluga to the south of its normal habitat likely cannot be attributed to climate change.

 "This almost certainly has nothing to do with climate change," Clapham said.
-"What we're seeing with climate change in the Arctic — in the Pacific Arctic, where we work, up off Alaska — is warming temperatures, and we're beginning to see some species, like the humpback and fin whales moving — the range of those animals is extending further north."
+"What we're seeing with climate change in the Arctic — in the Pacific Arctic, where we work, up off Alaska — is warming temperatures, and we're beginning to see some species, like the humpback and fin whales moving — the range of those animals is extending farther north."

-All belugas are protected under the Marine Mammal Protection Act in the United States and, in Alaska, one beluga population is listed as endangered.
+All belugas are protected under the Marine Mammal Protection Act in the United States, and in Alaska, one beluga population is listed as endangered.

 "The endangered Cook Inlet beluga whale population has declined by nearly 75 percent since 1979, from about 1,300 whales to an estimated 328 whales in 2016," NOAA Fisheries reports.